hd-zero/hdzero-vtx/README.md

 **Please do not arbitrarily modify the data in use in the EEPROM, that may make your VTX not work.**

 # Basic troubleshooting:
 The Red LED is a simple indicator of power status and should be ON solid during normal operation.
+- If the Red LED is dim or flickering: Test power input to VTX is stable at expected voltage and within input voltage tolerance of VTX.

 The Blue LED provides these status indications:
 - flicker 3x after boot indicates MSP signaling is detected.